ASEMS Part 2 - Guidance

 This procedure focuses on the management and reporting of high and medium priority environmental impacts associated with the project.

 An operational control exists to ensure an activity is completed in the correct/desired way.
-This procedure should assist project teams in identifying where operational controls are required and checking the adequacy of operational controls.
+This procedure should assist Delivery Teams in identifying where operational controls are required and checking the adequacy of operational controls.